spacetracker-collab/Any_Time_Money_Change_Dispenser/README.md

 To keep it simple :

-a) The program is completely console driven
+* The program is completely console driven
-b) All the Java files are POJOs
+* All the Java files are POJOs
-c) The ATM class is singleton
+* The ATM class is singleton
-d) String based utilities are in a separate class
+* String based utilities are in a separate class
-e) All output is moved to GenericOutput so as to be extensible and configurable
+* All output is moved to GenericOutput so as to be extensible and configurable
-f) There is a class called DenomStore which can be extended with further denominations of 50 and 100
+* There is a class called DenomStore which can be extended with further denominations of 50 and 100
-c) Suitable null checks and try catch exceptions are provided
+* Suitable null checks and try catch exceptions are provided

 **Testing**